Why Get an ADA Accessibility Survey?

 Frequently Asked Questions

-Common questions about the CASp survey process and ADA compliance.
+Common questions about ADA accessibility surveys and compliance.

 Costs vary based on property size and complexity.
 A typical small retail space survey starts around $2,500–$4,000.
 Multi-building campuses are quoted individually.

 Yes.
-As a licensed general contractor, we can both identify barriers and perform the construction work to remove them.
+As a licensed Class B general contractor, we can both identify barriers and perform the construction work to remove them.
 This includes ramp construction, restroom modifications, and parking lot re-striping.